8.4 Group Linking, Blocking, Feedback, and Structured Activities

 Key Takeaways

-• Linking connects members through shared themes, emotions, or goals while reducing isolation.
+• Linking connects members through shared themes, emotions, or goals so the group becomes more than serial individual disclosures.

-• Blocking interrupts harmful, monopolizing, shaming, or unsafe behavior without humiliating the member.
+• Blocking interrupts harmful, monopolizing, shaming, or unsafe behavior without humiliating the member, and protects treatment rather than punishing.

-• Structured activities are useful when they fit the stage, purpose, and readiness of the group.
+• Structured activities help when they fit the stage, purpose, and readiness of the group and are always processed afterward, not used as busywork.

 Using the Group Process Deliberately

-Group linking and blocking are explicitly named in the counseling skills domain.
-Linking draws connections among members so the group becomes more than a sequence of individual disclosures.
+Linking and blocking are explicitly named group skills.
+Linking draws connections among members so the group becomes more than a sequence of solo disclosures.
 Blocking interrupts behavior that threatens safety, dignity, purpose, or participation.
-Both require timing, warmth, and clarity.
+Both require timing, warmth, and clarity, and both serve the whole-group climate rather than one member.

-Linking can focus on shared feeling, similar coping attempts, parallel family roles, common barriers, or different responses to the same theme.
-A leader might say that two members described feeling responsible for everyone else's mood and ask what they notice in each other's stories.
-This reduces isolation and supports interpersonal learning.
+Linking can focus on shared feeling, similar coping attempts, parallel family roles, common barriers, or contrasting responses to the same theme.
+A leader might say, "Two of you just named feeling responsible for everyone else's mood; what do you hear in each other's stories?"
+This reduces isolation and feeds interpersonal learning and universality.

 TechniqueUse whenStrong leader language

-LinkingMembers share similar themes but remain isolatedSeveral people have named fear of burdening others; what are you hearing in each other?
+LinkingMembers share a theme but stay isolated"Several people named fear of burdening others; what are you hearing in each other?"

-BlockingA member shames, interrupts, or dominatesI want to pause this so we protect the group's agreement about respectful feedback
+BlockingA member shames, interrupts, or dominates"Let me pause this so we protect our agreement about respectful feedback."

-Structured activityThe group needs practice or focusLet's use a brief exercise tied to today's coping goal and then process it
+Structured activityThe group needs practice or focus"Let's try a brief exercise tied to today's coping goal, then process it."

-Feedback needs structure because group members can easily become vague, rescuing, or attacking.
-Useful feedback describes observable behavior, personal impact, and a possible request.
-For example, when you looked down after speaking, I wondered if you felt alone, and I wanted to check.
-That is different from telling a member what they really meant.
+Feedback needs structure because members easily drift into vague praise, rescuing, or attacking.
+Useful feedback is specific, behavioral, owned with I-language, and tied to a possible request.
+For example, "When you looked down after speaking, I wondered if you felt alone, and I wanted to check" is far stronger than "You obviously have low self-esteem," which is a mind-reading interpretation.
+The leader coaches members toward observable behavior, personal impact, and an invitation rather than a verdict.

 • Link when members need connection or universality.